Curriculum and Courses

 Accounting for Managers covers the basics of financial and managerial accounting.
 The course teaches participants how to record data in line with reporting requirements and how to analyze balance sheet information.
 The second part of the course will focus on how to interpret a company's internal methods of costing goods and services from a managerial perspective.
 A variety of manufacturing and service industries will be studied to provide insight into accounting systems that provide the best match for each company in terms of its field, competitive standing and multinational setting.

 Managers encounter data daily and regularly base their decisions on it.
-This course in management analytics develops important skills in data analysis, modeling, and decision making under uncertainty.
+This course in business analytics develops important skills in data analysis, modeling, and decision making under uncertainty.
 It is designed to train students to use valid inferences data to inform their decisions.
 The topics covered in the course include exploratory data analysis, probability, decision analysis, estimation, simulation, hypothesis testing, and regression analysis.
 The course emphasizes applications of analytical techniques through its lectures, homework, case discussions, and computer exercises.
 Through this approach, students learn to translate statistical results into language understood by a non-technical audience.